NullVoxPopuli/emberconf-2023-resources/resources/pages/main/what-resources-are.md

 What is a resource?

+!!click

-It is a reactive function, which represents a value, and has cleanup.
+It is a reactive function -- and has cleanup.